botsplash/botsplash-phone/README.md

 **Original Repo for fixed Twilio Phone Number: [https://github.com/ammaristotle/slackSMS](https://github.com/ammaristotle/slackSMS)**

-## Slack client to Send or Receive SMS messages.
+## Slack client to send or receive SMS messages

 ### Features
-- Send or Receive Message from **Bandwidth** and **Twilio**
+- Send or Receive messages from **Bandwidth** and **Twilio**
-- Support Multiple phone numbers that belong to your account
+- Use multiple phone numbers that belong to your account
-- Support Multi-media messages
+- Support Multi-media messages.
+Send / receive attachments.
 - Deploy to Heroku or Docker included (from **ammaristotle** repo)

 ### Why we built this:
 At botsplash, we build messaging tools and needed a simple interface for our developers and testers to validate SMS messages across different providers.

+### How it was built:
+The technical details are described here by [Sumit Bajrachara](https://www.linkedin.com/in/sumit-bajracharya-a3801087/) at [botsplash engineering blog](https://medium.com/@sumeetbajra_8529/4b9163404c98).

 ### Screenshots
 Incoming messages from Bandwidth, look pretty! ![alt text](https://cdn-images-1.medium.com/max/1600/1*4E1v75CUZxMjFGxU1aZbUQ.png)